k-privateai/k-privateai.github.io/_posts/2025-07-08-PDT - K-PAI forum announcement - 09.markdown

 We extend our sincere gratitude to [Erudio Bio, Inc.](https://www.erudio.bio/) and [KIC Silicon Valley](https://www.kicsv.org/) who make this valuable networking and knowledge-sharing opportunity possible, and who will be providing an exceptional networking experience with premium refreshments and hors d'oeuvres throughout the evening!

+**Erudio Bio**, fresh from receiving a $1M grant from the [Gates Foundation](https://www.gatesfoundation.org/), is transforming healthcare through their innovative semiconductor-based diagnostic technology and AI-driven data analytics, perfectly embodying the convergence of AI and cutting-edge technology that defines tonight's forum. **KIC Silicon Valley** continues to be a cornerstone of innovation in the Bay Area, fostering entrepreneurship and technological advancement that drives our community forward.

 <div class="img-container-justified">
 &nbsp;
 <!--img width="20%" src="/assets/images/k-on-pie.png"-->